lytai1/cs218_project_2/README.md

 + Schooling - Number of years of Schooling(years) .
 ```

-Based on life dataset, we are going to predict the Life.expectancy of the people, using given dependent variables.
+Based on life expectancy dataset, we are going to predict the Life.expectancy of the people, using given dependent variables.